dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/filter.md

 * Run code after the handler method executes.
 * Can be implemented on a page or globally.

 Code can be run before a handler method executes using the page constructor or middleware, but only Razor Page filters have access to [HttpContext](/dotnet/api/microsoft.aspnetcore.mvc.razorpages.pagemodel.httpcontext?view=aspnetcore-2.0#Microsoft_AspNetCore_Mvc_RazorPages_PageModel_HttpContext).
 Filters have a [FilterContext](/dotnet/api/microsoft.aspnetcore.mvc.filters.filtercontext?view=aspnetcore-2.0) derived parameter, which provides access to `HttpContext`.
+For example, the [Implement a filter attribute](#ifa) sample adds a header to the response, something that can't be done with constructors or middleware.

 [View or download sample code](https://github.com/aspnet/Docs/tree/live/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie) ([how to download](xref:tutorials/index#how-to-download-a-sample))